srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 ## Lab Scenario

 You are an Azure IoT Developer for a leading gourmet cheese company named Contoso.
-You need to prepare the work environment that you will use to develop your IoT solution, on the Azure cloud side as well as your local device environment.
-Your team has decided to use Visual Studio Code as the primary coding tool for device management.
+Contoso evaluated the business opportunity for IoT and concluded that there are significant benefits that they can achieve.
+They selected Microsoft Azure IoT based on their evaluations.

+To get started, you need to become familiar with the Azure tools.

 ## In This Lab